Baby Carrier: Understanding The Meaning Behind The Stork’s Epic Tale

 A Stork Is A Bird That Delivers Babies

-While this may be the origin of that amazing story, the idea of storks delivering babies becoming widespread has inspired various versions, in which some are science-based rather than fiction.
 In Pagan Europe, most couples get married on the day of the Summer Solstice to honor the sun, prosperity, and fertility.
-Since storks were believed to coincidentally migrate at about the same time, returning nine months later just when honeymoon babies were due to arrive, the belief towards the myth and its popularity became not just more prevalent but believable.
+Since storks were believed to return nine months later, just when honeymoon babies were due to arrive, the belief in the popular myth and its popularity became more prevalent and believable.